-Travelling is simple, but not easy.
-As everything else in life.
+Travelling is simple but not easy.
+As with everything else in life.
 For the past day and a half, I’m trying to find the perfect travel combo to Greece, and it’s ridiculously expensive.
-That got me into thinking what I don’t like about travelling and to identify which are the bad sides of travelling.
+That got me thinking about what I don’t like about travelling and to identify which are the bad sides of travelling.
 (Not for me, I choose to make the bad seem good :D)

 Budgeting your travels

 As I said before, travelling on a budget requires planning.
-Often detail planning.
+Often detailed planning.

 Planning is about knowing what you want.
 I need to know the context, I need to know me.
 I firstly need to know what I want to experience.